Target kidnapping suspect arrested, charged - NewsBreak

 YOU MAY ALSO LIKE

-MEMPHIS, Tenn.
-(WMC) - Memphis police responded to a shooting Friday around 9 p.m.
-According to Memphis police, a man was located and transported to Regional One Hospital in critical condition.
-It happened on Eldridge Avenue and Springdale Street.
-Police say the suspect was seen wearing a black hoodie.
-If...
+MEMPHIS, Tenn. — Memphis Police responded to a shooting overnight in North Memphis on Friday and found a man in critical condition.
+Police found a man suffering from a gunshot wound on the 2200 block of Eldridge Avenue.
+The man was taken to Regional One Hospital in critical condition.
+Police said the suspect is a […]

 One critical after shooting off Elvis Presley